-This Summary Plan Document is part of the Administrative Services Agreement between the Contract

-Administrator and the Trust.
-The Contract Administrator will provide the Trust with copies of the Summary

-Plan Document to give to each Enrollee as a description of coverage or provide electronic access to the the Plan to the Trust constitutes complete and conclusive issuance and delivery thereof to each Enrollee.
+This Summary Plan Document is part of the Administrative Services Agreement between the Contract Administrator and the Trust.
+The Contract Administrator will provide the Trust with copies of the Summary Plan Document to give to each Enrollee as a description of coverage or provide electronic access to the Summary Plan Document, but this Summary Plan Document shall not be construed as a contract between the Contract Administrator and any Enrollee.
+The Contract Administrator's mailing or any electronic delivery of the Plan to the Trust constitutes complete and conclusive issuance and delivery thereof to each Enrollee.